 8 Reasons Your SCAG Lawn Mower Belt Keeps Coming Off Your Deck

 Worn SCAG Deck Belt Will Cause the Belt to Come Off

-Eventually your mower deck belt will wear out.
+Eventually, your mower deck belt will wear out.
 This can affect your cut because the belt slips and fails to turn your blades at a high speed.
 A worn belt can also become loose on the pulleys and roll off of them causing your SCAG belt to keep falling off.

 Take a look at your belt and look for signs of wearing.
 You may notice cracks in the belt or it has become stretched.
-A glazed shiny appearance to the belt or one that sits deep in the pulley grooves are also signs your belt is worn and needs to be replaced.
+A glazed shiny appearance to the belt or one that sits deep in the pulley grooves are also signs the belt is worn and needs to be replaced.

 I prefer to purchase an OEM (Original Equipment Manufacturer) belt to ensure I’m getting a quality belt of the right material designed for my mower.
 The mower deck belt does make a difference to the quality of cut you receive from your SCAG mower.